-Annual APCD Pension Cost
+Annual Pension Cost

-The annual required contribution for the current year was determined as part of an actuarial valuation performed as of December 31, 2002.
-Employer contribution rates are based upon the Entry Age Normal Actuarial Cost Method, permitted by Government Code Section 31453.5.
+The annual required contribution for the current year was determined as part of an actuarial valuation performed as of June 30, 2003.
+The actuarial method used was the entry age normal cost method.
 The significant actuarial assumptions include: (1) annual rate of return on investments of 8.16%; (2) inflation element in wage increases of 4.5%; and (3) salary merit and longevity increases of 1%.
-Unfunded liabilities are amortized using the level percentage of projected payroll over fifteen years from June 30, 2003.
-Changes in actuarial gains and loss assumptions are spread over an open 5-year period.
-The current year APCD pension cost is \$587,223.
+Unfunded liabilities are amortized using the level percentage of the projected payroll over 15 years from June 30, 2003.
+Changes in actuarial gains and loss assumptions are spread over a 15 year period.